 What Is the Average Birth Injury Settlement?

-A birth injury settlement compensates a family for all past and future costs — financial and emotional — related to their child’s birth injury.
+A birth injury settlement compensates a family for all past and future costs — both financial and emotional — related to their child’s birth injury.

-These may include:
+These costs may include:

 - Adaptive equipment

 - Lost wages or loss of earning capacity

 - Special education

 Settlement money can help you afford quality medical treatment and care for your child and allow them to live their best life.